How to Choose a Cell Viability or Cytotoxicity Assay

 Promega Corporation

-Choosing a cell viability or cytotoxicity assay from among the many different options available can be a challenging task.
-Identifying the best cell health assay method to suit your needs requires an understanding of what each assay is measuring as a marker, how the measurement correlates with cell viability and what are the limitations of the assay chemistries.
+Selecting the right cell viability or cytotoxicity assay from among the many different options available can be a challenging task.
+Identifying the best cell health assay method to suit your needs requires an understanding of what each assay is measuring as a marker, how the measurement correlates with cell viability, and the limitations of the assay chemistries.
 You also have the option to multiplex compatible assays to acquire more data with a statistical advantage.

 See how cell-based assays can be used to measure the number of live cells, dead cells, and cells undergoing apoptosis, autophagy or oxidative stress in cell cultures.